Get your B.A. in Food Studies

 - FOOD 300: Food Justice, Ethics, & Activism

-You'll also choose one course from the areas of Gastronomy in Arts, Culture, and Heritage; Food Systems, Governance, and the Environment; and Sustenance, Health and Wellness.
-We are also developing opportunities for internships and study abroad.
+You'll also choose elective courses from the areas of Food, Society, and Culture; Global Food Policy, Governance, and the Environment; and Leadership and Community Engagement.
+There are also opportunities for internships, independent study projects, and study abroad.